 Timeline: Women’s Running Through the Years

-A few of the watershed moments that shifted the sport of running toward inclusiveness and highlighted women's excellence.
+A few of the watershed moments in running history that shifted the sport of running toward inclusiveness and highlighted women's excellence.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.